mlin-os/kernel_dev/klog.md

 ### Install Debian 10

+Before you start to install debian, I suggest you to choose a relatively well-supported commputer by the debian community or see other release such as Ubuntu.
+It will absolutely get you rid of many uneccessary faults and errors.

+Based on my personal experience, I recommend Dell XPS 15.
+Here are some infos you can read on this [topic](https://wiki.debian.org/InstallingDebianOn).

 1. Make a free partition for Debian[^1]

 Use Windows+R hotkey to open Run window.
 Then type "Diskmgmt.msc" and click "OK" or hit "Enter" key.
+Based on my personal experience, I recommend to assign 150G free space at lease, maybe 200G is better.
+Because the kernel project is big, you may have multiple images in your system.
+I used to have memory shortage warning when I assign 100G space for debian.

 2. Download Debian 10 from debian.org